Patent pending cultural program management platform

 Submit a term or case

-Artists, administrators, curators, and developers contribute definitions, case studies, and best practices, especially forms that have no institutional definition yet.
+Artists, administrators, curators, and scholars contribute definitions, case studies, and best practices.

 (02)